 However, there are better locations where you can choose to stay, which is either near Wangfujing pedestrian street or the area near Xidan metro station.
 Both locations are full of shops and restaurants.

 In fact, you would want to visit these areas while you are in Beijing.
 Additionally, both locations are within the walking distance from the Forbidden City.

-I was in Beijing for 4 days, which is enough time to see the most famous historical sites.
+I was in Beijing for 4 days, which was enough time to see the most famous historical sites.
 Because of their size or location, three of them require nearly one full day.
-However, there is much more to see and do in Beijing, in case you decide to stay longer.
+But, there is much more to see and do in Beijing, in case you decide to stay longer.
 This is what I visited during my stay:

-The Tiananmen Square is a big square right in the centre of Beijing.
-Its name comes from Tiananmen (the Gate of Heavenly Peace).
+Tiananmen Square is a big square, in the centre of Beijing.
+Its name comes from the Tiananmen (Gate of Heavenly Peace).
 The gate is in the north part of the square and it separates it from the Forbidden City.

 You will find the Monument to the People’s Heroes, the Great Hall of the People, the National Museum of China and the Mausoleum of Mao Zedong in the square.
 Mao Zedong proclaimed the founding of the People’s Republic of China in this square, on the 1st October 1949.

-The Tiananmen or The Gate of Heavenly Peace is a monumental gate, widely used as a national symbol of China.
-It was built during the Ming dynasty in 1420 and it served as an entrance to the Imperial City.
+The Tiananmen or Gate of Heavenly Peace is a monumental gate, widely used as a national symbol of China.
+It was built in 1420, during the Ming dynasty, and it served as an entrance to the Imperial City.

-The whole palace complex is very big and you will need at least 3 to 4 hours to see everything properly.
-If you want to gently absorb its beauty and immensity of everything around you, you will probably need more time.
+The palace complex is very big and you will need at least 3 to 4 hours to see everything properly.
+But, if you want to gently absorb its beauty and immensity of everything around you, you will probably need more time.

-Apart from the main imperial buildings, there is also the whole city, with houses and streets to visit and this takes time.
-I tried to imagine the life as it must have been within the confines of the palace walls.
+Apart from main imperial buildings, there is also the whole city, with houses and streets to visit and this takes time.
+While visiting this section of the palace complex, I was trying to imagine the life as it must have been within the confines of the palace walls.